 CarShield pays the service provider directly.
 You do not need to file any paperwork.
 CarShield says that in order to have your vehicle repaired you simply need to take it to any dealership or any ASE certified repair facility in the United States or Canada.
 Claims are paid directly over the phone with a CarShield corporate credit card, so as long as your repair facility accepts credit cards, you should be fine.

 CarShield says that most cars, trucks, crossovers, and SUVs are eligible for a Carshield vehicle service plan.
 You will need to have the full maintenance records proving that the vehicle was maintained according to the manufacturer’s recommendations.
 Also, if you have modified your vehicle, be certain to discuss that with the agent you speak with.
 In addition to cars, CarShield offers motorcycle and RV plans.

 CarShield lists 21 situations in which your plan would not cover you.
 They are listed in the contract under section D. Exclusions.
 Most of these are common sense.
-For example, if your vehicle is covered under another warranty or if it is damaged by volcanic eruption (seriously).
+These include the following:

 One positive CarShield review from a Google Local Guide reads, “Excellent warranty service for any vehicle.
 You can call them 24hrs a day and no matter what's wrong with your vehicle they'll take care of you.”
 A second Local Guide wrote, “Thank God, I haven't had to use this yet, but it gives me peace of mind to know that I have it.”

 On Yelp, we found that CarShield earns a 1.5-out-of-5 star rating.
 The newest 20 reviews posted showed the lowest possible rating of 1 star.
 “Nightmare, scam, worst, beware,” and other descriptive words of this type gave us pause.